-Saline-filled breast implant devices have been approved by the United States Food and Drug Administration (USFDA) for use in breast augmentation and reconstruction.
+Since May 2000, saline-filled breast implant and tissue expander devices have been approved by the United States Food and Drug Administration (USFDA) for use in breast augmentation and reconstruction.
+The FDA approved silicone gel implants for use in breast augmentation and reconstruction in November 2006.